ARIT FELLOWSHIP PROGRAMS FOR 2015-2016

 ineligible to receive ARIT fellowship funding, Bogaziçi University offers courses at all levels in the Turkish Language and Culture Program.
 For more information about the

 program lacks funding at present.
-Usually it provides support for Turkish scholars and advanced graduate students affiliated
+It provides support for Turkish scholars and advanced graduate students affiliated

 with Turkish institutions who are conducting research in any field of the humanities or